DBrb

 You can download the current release here as a tgz

-archive or here as a Ruby gem
+archive or here as a Ruby gem.

 Documentation

-documentation for the library can be browsed here.
+RDoc documentation for the library can be browsed here.

 Tests

-I've currently tested DBrb
+I've currently tested DBrb with the following databases:

 - Mysql (tested with 4.1/Linux)